BChanus/BChanus.github.io/_pages/about.md

   - /about.html
 ---

-Working at LIPN in équipe ~~MoLoToV~~ LoCal under the supervision of [Damiano Mazza](https://lipn.univ-paris13.fr/~mazza) and Jean-Baptiste Joinet on a categorical approach to descriptive complexity.
+Working at LIPN in team ~~MoLoToV~~ LoCal under the supervision of [Damiano Mazza](https://lipn.univ-paris13.fr/~mazza) and Jean-Baptiste Joinet on a categorical approach to descriptive complexity.